-And yes, he's also gained a reputation for being extremely
+And yes, he's also gained a reputation as an extremely

 Works featuring Chevy Chase:

 - Saturday Night Live (1975–76): Was the first Weekend Update anchor.
-Was also the first SNL cast member to leave the show, the first one to come back and host (until he was banned for being a jerk to the cast and crew members), the only host who had to be broadcasted on a TV instead of appearing live onstage when he hosted (it was season eight, episode one.
-The musical guest was Queen), and the former SNL cast member to host the most episodes (nine).
-His celebrity impressions include U.S. President Gerald Ford (which wasn't really an impression as we would know itnote ; instead, the "impression" was just an excuse for Chevy to show off his penchant for pratfalls), Leonard Nimoy (as Mr. Spock on the infamous Last Voyage of the Enterprise sketch), Greg Allman, Ronald Reagan (also a "non-impression" like Gerald Ford's), and Jeffrey Dahmer.
-He only had one recurring character, "The Land Shark" (a creepy man in a cheap shark costume who attacks anyone who answers the door, usually with him saying, "Candy gram?")
+He was also the first SNL cast member to leave the show, the first one to come back and host (until he was banned for being a jerk to the cast and crew members), the only host who had to be broadcasted on a TV instead of appearing live onstage when he hosted,note and the former SNL cast member to host the most episodes (nine).
+His celebrity impressions include U.S. President Gerald Ford (which wasn't really an impression as we would know it;note instead, the 'impression' was just an excuse for Chevy to show off his penchant for pratfalls), Leonard Nimoy (as Mr. Spock on the infamous Last Voyage of the Enterprise sketch), Greg Allman, Ronald Reagan (also a "non-impression" like Gerald Ford's), and Jeffrey Dahmer.
+He only had one recurring character, "The Land Shark" (a creepy man in a cheap shark costume who attacks anyone who answers the door, usually with him saying, "Candy gram?").

 - Caddyshack (1980)

 - Spies Like Us (1985)

 - ˇThree Amigos!
 (1986)